sourcegraph/about/handbook/engineering/distribution/onboarding.md

 # Distribution Engineer Oboarding

 Welcome to the distribution team!
 This document will guide you through distribution-specific onboarding tasks to make your start here at Sourcegraph as smooth as it can be.
+Make sure you've read and completed the [general engineering onboarding guide](https://about.sourcegraph.com/handbook/engineering/onboarding) and the per-role guides ([Software engineer onboarding](https://about.sourcegraph.com/handbook/engineering/onboarding/software-engineer-onboarding) and [Engineering manager onboarding](https://about.sourcegraph.com/handbook/engineering/onboarding/engineering-manager-onboarding))

 ## Distribution Onboarding Checklist